Migrating WordPress Blog from One Host to Another Host

 Step 1: Backup your WordPress database using phpMyAdmin

 Before migrating your WordPress blog, you need to create a backup of your database using phpMyAdmin.

 - Log in to your host's phpMyAdmin.

 - Select your WordPress blog's database name.

 - Click Export in the top navigation menu.

 - Select the Quick option listed under the Export Method section.

-- Leave the selection in the format section as SQL.
+- Keep the format section as SQL.

 - Click Go.

 You will need to download ALL your files from your old host and upload them to your new host.
 This includes files from your themes folder and plugins folder.
 Make sure you also download any folders which were referenced outside of your blog's folder.
 For example, if you are using a separate folder called 'images,' located outside of the blog's folder, the images must be copied and uploaded to the new hosting location; otherwise, the site will contain many broken links to images within the blog post.